Bali Laws Tourists Should Know Before Visiting Bali

 Laws on Cohabitation of Unmarried Couples

 Recently, Bali has imposed new rules prohibiting unmarried couples from cohabitating or engaging in sexual relationships.
-It primarily targets Indonesian citizens, aiming to uphold traditional values within the country.
+The governor of Bali has stated that this law will only concern Indonesian citizens, and will only be enforced if the complaint is made by a family member of the Indonesian citizen involved.
+This is aimed to uphold traditional values within the country

 Financial Transactions